karthikkeyan/CircularSeek/README.md

 the above code returns the increased region of the thumb view by 20 points.

+Besides, the touch event methods will get call when/where ever user interact within our view.
+We dont what that.
+What we what is to begin the user interaction if only the user touches the **thumb view** of our control.

 ```swift

 override func beginTrackingWithTouch(touch: UITouch, withEvent event: UIEvent?) -> Bool {